Zehelein/pg-transactional-outbox/lib/README.md

 2. A background process consumes messages from the queue and inserts them into an "inbox" table in the database.
 The process uses the unique message identifier to store the message in the inbox as the primary key.
 This ensures that each message is only written once to this database table.
+The `inbox storage` component from the above diagram handles this step.
-3. A consumer process reads the messages from the transactional inbox table and processes them.
+3. A consumer process receives the messages that were stored in the inbox table and processes them.
+It uses a transaction to store service relevant data and mark the inbox message as processed.
+This is done by the `inbox service` in the above diagram.

 Step three can be implemented again as a Polling-Publisher or via the Transactional log tailing approach like for the outbox pattern.